brunochanrio/DangoPlayer/README.md

 <img alt='DangoPlayer Uni Logo' width='700' src='https://raw.githubusercontent.com/brunochanrio/DangoPlayer/main/DangoPlayerUni_Logo.png'/>

-DangoPlayer Uni is a unified, unique and fast video player and IPTV client for Android, Android TV and Google TV, with many features
+DangoPlayer Uni is a unified, unique and fast video player and IPTV client for Android, Android TV, Google TV and Fire TV, with many features

 ## Features:
-- Based on Google's ExoPlayer library
+- Based on Google's Media3 library
 - Support for picture in picture mode* (Android 8.0+)
 - Easy media item switching in player from local videos and IPTV lists
 - Support for many video formats and streaming protocols
 - DRM support for media items in IPTV lists
 - Support for Xtream Codes IPTV Services
-- Support for sending IPTV lists to a DangoPlayer Uni client on a television device running Android TV or Google TV
+- Support for sending IPTV lists to a DangoPlayer Uni client on a television device running Android TV, Google TV or Fire TV
-- Integration with the Google's Live Channels app
+- Integration with the Google's Live Channels app, Mochi Live TV and the Fire TV guide
 - More than 1000 free online radios thanks to SHOUTcast Radio

 \* Feature not available on Android Go